 - Sani Naro Nasjal

-It is very crucial to know what to pack for Ladakh especially during the monsoon months.
+Knowing what to pack for Ladakh is crucial, especially during the monsoon months.
 Though it doesn’t rain in Ladakh that much, you still carry some warm clothes for the nighttime.
-Especially if you have kids or the elderly with you, make sure they are warm enough during the night or they may fall sick.
-Also, you will be visiting either by Manali route or Srinagar one, so you must have rain gear.
+Especially if you have kids or the elderly with you, make sure they are warm enough during the night, or they may fall sick.
+Also, you will visit either by the Manali route or the Srinagar one, so you must have rain gear.

 Here are the top things to should pack for the Ladakh trip in August –